ElTinmar/ZebVR/doc/DLP_Lightcrafter_mods/EDID_120Hz/README.md

 You should now be able to select 912 x 1140 at 120 Hz in the display settings when you plug in the Lightcrafter to a (relatively recent) computer.

-# 5. Use the DLP Lightcrafter Pattern mode
+# 5. Use the DLP Lightcrafter Pattern mode for 120 Hz display

+Only 8-bit grayscale is possible in Pattern mode @120Hz

 For some reason, the 120 Hz display rate doesn't seem to work in video mode (the Lightcrafter reports a buffer freeze and the image is very choppy), contrary